-I have a child who’s two years old, and even he wants privacy sometimes.
+I have a two year old child, and even he wants privacy sometimes.
 He likes to build a cabin made of pillows and hide in it, and if I disturb him he pushes me and shouts “Go away!”.
-After we recently renovated his room he was so happy that he had a room of his own again, which he likes to be alone in when he’s pooping (yes he uses diapers).3
+After we recently renovated his room he was so happy that he had a room of his own again, which he likes to be alone in when he’s pooping (in his diaper thank god).

 People may say privacy don’t matter, yet their actions tell a different story.
 For example Facebook’s founder Mark Zuckerberg has said that privacy is no longer a social norm, but then he buys up four homes surrounding his home because he wants privacy.

 After all, we don’t have curtains or blinders on our windows because we do something illegal, it’s because we want control over our privacy.

 Caring about privacy is a natural instinct—for good reason.
 It’s not just about avoiding embarrassment; it’s also for your own personal safety.
 In fact privacy is closely related to security.
 Your passwords and credit card numbers are obvious examples, but there are more:

 When someone assumes your identity, and use it to issue credit cards or promote scams, it can ruin your credit score, cost you millions, and force you to abandon your job and your house.
 Using only your private information people can literally take over your life.

 The most important advice if you win the lottery is to not tell anyone—people will target you like vultures.
 The same advice is given to people who want to invest in physical gold, for similar reasons.

 The best way to get targeted by criminals is to let them know how rich you are.
 And conversely the best way to avoid getting targeted is to hide your wealth.